 Monitoring and verification.
-Iran agreed to eventually implement a protocol that would allow IAEA inspectors unfettered access to its nuclear facilities and potentially to undeclared sites.
-However, it has yet to fulfill this pledge.
-Inspections are intended to guard against the possibility that Iran could develop nuclear arms in secret, as it has allegedly attempted before.
-The IAEA issues quarterly reports to its board of governors and the UN Security Council on Iran’s implementation of its nuclear commitments.
+Iran agreed to eventually implement a protocol that would allow inspectors from the International Atomic Energy Agency (IAEA), the United Nations’ nuclear watchdog, unfettered access to its nuclear facilities and potentially to undeclared sites.
+Inspections are intended to guard against the possibility that Iran develops nuclear arms in secret, as it has allegedly attempted before.
+The IAEA has issued quarterly reports to its board of governors and the UN Security Council on Iran’s implementation of its nuclear commitments.

 What did the other signatories agree to?

 Sanctions relief.
 The EU, United Nations, and United States all committed to lifting their nuclear-related sanctions on Iran.
 However, many other U.S. sanctions on Iran, some dating back to the 1979 hostage crisis, remained in effect.
 They cover matters such as Iran’s ballistic missile program, support for terrorist groups, and human rights abuses.
 Though the United States committed to lifting its sanctions on oil exports, it kept restrictions on financial transactions, which have deterred international trade with Iran.